 - All applications for the student support award should be made through the online portal.
 Applications submitted in any other way will not be considered for the award.

 BEFORE beginning on your online application form you should have the following two items ready to upload:

-- Student Statement: In 150 words, or less, describe your view of the broader challenges facing manufacturing in your area of research, and how your work addresses these challenges.
-In other words, identify and explain the broader impacts of your research.
+- Student Statement: In 150 words, or less, please identify and explain the broader impacts of your current or proposed research, particularly as it addresses some of the challenges that manufacturing faces.
 [Note: You will be required to paste this statement into the appropriate text box in the online application].

 - Signature Form: This form must be printed out, signed by the student and their advisor, scanned into a PDF, and uploaded along with the online application.
 The application will be considered incomplete without this form uploaded.

 Do not register for the conference if you are applying for this NSF Student Support.
 Awards will directly cover the registration fee and the lodging accommodation.
 In other words, this is not a process where you pay for registration and lodging and the travel award reimburses you.
 The costs will be managed directly, so that students never have to carry these charges.
 The early bird author registration deadline is April 15, 2020.
 Hence, if you do not receive one of these awards you will still have time to register for the conference at the “early bird rate.”

 Posters on NSF-sponsored research are highly encouraged and should be submitted by the same deadline as all other posters (February 28, 2020).